SLACube/slacube-daq-tutorial/README.md

 ```
    slacube power down
 ```
-Answer the two prompt qeustions to proceed.
+Answer the two prompt questions to proceed.
 Check the power status again, `slacube power status`.

 Notes:
 - After power down the LArPix, the readings are small ~10 mV or mA, but not zeros.